 The purpose of the statewide health improvement program is to:

-(1) address the top three leading preventable causes of illness and death: tobacco use and exposure, poor diet, and lack of regular physical activity;
+(1) address the leading preventable causes of illness and death such as tobacco use or exposure, poor diet, and lack of regular physical activity, and other issues as determined by the commissioner through the statewide health assessment;

 (2) promote the development, availability, and use of evidence-based, community level, comprehensive strategies to create healthy communities; and